misko/misko.github.io/_posts/2023-06-21-beamforming.md

 ![Average of two microphones half wavelength apart](/assets/2023-6-21-two-microphones-noise-halfwave.gif) *Using the average of two microphones placed some distance apart results in a worse signal than any single recording from either microphone alone!*

 Baffled by the results, you stare at the above analysis and try to figure out what is going on.
 It looks like the time delay between the two microphones lines up the peaks from one microphones signal with the troughs in the other microphones signal.
 This is probably causing [destructive interference](https://en.wikipedia.org/wiki/Wave_interference) and erasing the signal (when averaging).
-Thinking on your feet you figure that if the current spacing is causing destructive interference (lining up peaks with troughts), then doubling the spacing must line up the peaks with peaks and increase signal!
+Thinking on your feet you figure that if the current spacing is causing destructive interference (lining up peaks with troughs), then doubling the spacing must line up the peaks with peaks and increase signal!

 ![Average of two microphones full wavelength apart](/assets/2023-6-21-two-microphones-noise-fullwave.gif) *Spacing the microphones a full wavelength apart increases the quality of the averaged signal by quite a bit!
 At least compared to the original spacing of half a wavelength (above)*